PragyanPandey3006/EgoMusic/README.md

 ### 🙏 Acknowledgements

-Thanks to all the contributors, supporters, and users of the Aviax Music Bot.
+Thanks to all the contributors, supporters, and users of the Ego Music Bot.
 Your feedback and support keep us going!
 - [Yukki Music](https://github.com/TeamYukki/YukkiMusicBot) and [AnonXMusic](https://github.com/AnonymousX1025/AnonXMusic) For their Source Codes.
 - **Special Thanks** to [SPiDER 🇮🇳](https://github.com/Surendra9123) for invaluable assistance in resolving the IP ban issue.